 4. Greater than Gatsby Annual Scholarship

 Open to students who are currently enrolled in high school, undergraduate, or graduate programs.
 You must submit three of their best photographs along with a 500-word essay to qualify for the scholarship.
+Recently accepted high school seniors may also apply.

 Award amount: $1,000